bitcoin-sv/bitcoin-sv/doc/README.md

 Setup
 ---------------------
-Bitcoin SV is a fork of Bitcoin ABC, which is the original Bitcoin Cash client and builds the backbone of the network.
+Bitcoin SV is an implementation of a node for the Bitcoin Cash network and builds the backbone of the network.
 It downloads and stores the entire history of Bitcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere